iglesiasmarianod/openvario-ahrs/README.md

 Currently, the driver aims to provide output compatible with the XCSoar LevilAHRS driver.

-The majority of the code is based on the Linux-MPU9150 sample app by Pansenti.
-Original source is unavailable, but license file is intact.

 Ultimately, once proven, the code will be combined into the OpenVario sensord and sensorcal source trees.

-The code uses the InvenSense Embedded Motion Driver v5.1.1 SDK to obtain fused 6-axis quaternion data from the MPU-9150 DMP.
-The quaternion data is then further corrected in the linux-mpu0150 code with magnetometer data collected from the IMU.

-# Fetch
+# Getting the driver

+You can either compile the code yourself, or just install a pre-built binary.

-Use git to fetch the code.
+To compile yourself, use git to fetch the code.
 Clone this repository.
+Then jump to "Compiling the driver" below.

+To install a pre-built binary, grab [ahrsd](http://glidist.jfwhome.com/ahrsd) and [imucal](http://glidist.jfwhome.com/imucal) and jump to "Installation" below.

-# Build
+# Compiling the driver

 There will be three ways to compile and test the driver.